top of page

 Ekta Sampson, Elementary Teacher (K-1, Alpha Class)

-She loves spending time with her family, being in the woods, trail blazing, building fires, and roasting marshmallows for gourmet s'mores.
+Ekta enjoys soccer, ice hockey, backcountry snowshoeing and boarding, xc skiing, hiking, and motocross.
+She loves spending time with her family, playing in the woods, trail blazing, building fires and roasting marshmallows.

 Sara Bankert, Elementary Teacher (2-3, Tau Class)